Syria tops the agenda as Turkish PM visits Tehran

 "We have offered to host the meeting but it's not important where it takes place, only whether it is successful," the official added.

-Iran is keen to maximize its economic cooperation with neighboring Turkey as a way of minimizing tough new sanctions imposed by the U.S. and the European Union against Iran's financial and energy sectors.
+Iran is keen to maximise its economic cooperation with neighbouring Turkey as a way of minimising tough new sanctions imposed by the U.S. and the European Union against Iran's financial and energy sectors.

-Turkey has been open to enhanced economic links but has been criticized for undermining the sanctions and last week failed to secure an exemption from Washington on its purchase of Iranian crude oil.
+Turkey has been open to enhanced economic links but has been criticised for undermining the sanctions and last week failed to secure an exemption from Washington on its purchase of Iranian crude oil.

 (Reporting By Marcus George)